» What do I need to know before I fly?

 What about fragile packages?

 Please advise an Ravn Alaska customer service agent if your luggage contains fragile items so that the baggage can be labeled with a “fragile” sticker.
-Items packaged in cardboard boxes are covered in case of loss but are checked at your own risk for damage.
+Items packaged in cardboard boxes are covered in case of total loss but are checked at your own risk and are not covered in the event of damages or loss of contents.

 Is my luggage insured?